 Read with your children.
 Reading aloud with your children is a great way to spend time together.
 Even better, reading and storytelling helps promote language, literacy and brain development.

 Explain things.
 Point out things that are worth noticing or remembering – for example, a digger on a building site, or a cicada shell in the backyard.
 Explain how they work if your child asks questions.

-Spend time listening to your kids.
+Why talking is important.
 Moments when your children have your exclusive attention are truly golden.
 If you stop what you’re doing and give your child your full attention, you’re also giving a great boost to his development and self-esteem.